 - 27: $44,250

 To reach $50,000 in retirement savings by age 30, you would need an average of $6,250 added to your savings each year.
 That’s 17 percent of your first-year salary in this hypothetical scenario.

 It’s not just retirement you need to save for.
-Experts advise you also have an emergency savings fund to handle unforeseen events like medical expenses, periods of unemployment, or large repair bills.
+Experts advise you also to have an emergency savings fund to handle unforeseen events like medical expenses, periods of unemployment, or large repair bills.

 Ally Financial Inc., a digital financial services company, suggests your "ideal savings balance" be between $14,115 and $28,230 by age 30.
-The bank says its wide range is based on your savings needs will vary based upon your monthly expenses.
+The bank says its wide range is based on your savings needs will vary based on your monthly expenses.

 So if you’re adequately saving for retirement and emergencies, you would need between $64,000 and $78,000 in savings by the time you reach age 30.

 That’s a large number.
 But it may be doable if:

 - You minimize your debt and expenses so that you have extra money at the end of each pay period; and/or